NCBI-Hackathons/seqacademy/rnaseq.md

 ## 1C. dupRadar

 We'll use dupRadar to detect duplicates and count the number of each gene.
-This script is written in R so we use `Rscript`.
+This script is written in python, but it calls a script written in R `dupRadar.R`.

 Run:

-`Rscript scripts/rnaseq/dupRadar.R`
+`python scripts/rnaseq/dupRadar.py`

 # 2. Downstream analysis
 ## 2A.
 High-throughput sequencing